yonahcodes/CS50x/week4_memory/lecture4.md

     }
 }
 ```
-> Notice that `strcmp` can return `0` if the strings are the same.
+> Notice that `strcmp` takes the strings as arguments and can return `0` if the strings are the same.

 <br>

-We can see that these two strings are located in different addresses using the `%p` placeholder in the print statement:
+We can see that these two strings are located in *different* addresses using the `%p` placeholder in the print statement:

 ```c
 #include <cs50.h>